 - Keith MORAN – My wife’s grandfather – Served in World War II.
 No documented information on his experience, but my father-in-law says he was involved in some combat in the colder areas of Europe, probably around the Belgium area.

-- LeRoy THIELKE – My grandfather – Served in World War II – I have no more information on his experiences.
-He’s not the one who likes to talk about it.
+- LeRoy THIELKE – My grandfather – Served in World War II – I have recently posted a large amount of information from his experience in WWII.
+Though, he’s not the one who likes to talk about it.
 Hopefully, I can find more information to honor his service.

 I may have possibly missed a few individuals.
 I think there were more Civil War veterans, but it’s tough to search my information for that.
 In any case, today is the day to honor them, though we should always honor their sacrifices for our freedom.